Margaret of Valois: Rebellion and exile

 Despite obtaining her freedom, Margaret decided to stay in the castle of Usson, where she spent eighteen years.
 Of her life in Usson, there is very little reliable information, so a lot of legends have gathered around it.
 Here, she learned of her mother's death and of her brother Henry III's assassination in 1589.
 Her husband, Henry of Navarre, became king of France under the name of Henry IV.
 He was, however, not accepted by most of the Catholic population until he converted four years later.

 During this time, Margaret was able to train, as she had done at Nérac, a new court of intellectuals, musicians and writers.
 She restored the castle and committed her time to reading many works, especially religious and esoteric ones.
 Even her financial condition improved when her sister-in-law, Elisabeth of Austria, with whom she had always had good relations, began sending her half of her income.

 In 1594, Margaret received a letter from her friend Pierre de Bourdeille, known as Brantôme, with whom she was in contact, a panegyric entitled Discours sur la Reine de France et de Navarre.

+Discours de La Reyne de France et de Navarre, Marguerite, Fille unique maintenant restée de la noble Maison de France.

 In response to the poet's work, which contained several mistakes and false rumors about her, she wrote her Memoirs.
 She was the first woman to have done so.

 I have been induced to undertake writing my Memoirs the more from five or six observations which I have had occasion to make upon your work, as you appear to have been misinformed respecting certain particulars.
 For example, in that part where mention is made of Pau, and of my journey in France; likewise where you speak of the late Maréchal de Biron, of Agen, and of the sally of the Marquis de Canillac from that place.

 Her work was dedicated to Brantôme, and it consisted of an autobiography from her infancy to 1582.
 The Memoirs were published posthumously in 1628.
 Queen Margaret was also visited by writers, beginning with the faithful Brantôme, but also Honoré d'Urfé, who was no doubt inspired by Margaret to create the character of Galathee in L'Astrée, and Joseph Scaliger, who visited Usson in 1599.